Ali Al Salem Air Base: Operation Desert Fox and Operation Telic

 The Royal Air Force operated out of Ali Al Salem from early 1998, just before Operation Desert Fox.
 The RAF detachment consisted of various non-formed units, and a rotating Squadron of Panavia Tornado GR1s and later Tornado GR4s.
-The base was rapidly expanded in early 2003 to base the Joint Helicopter Command assets prior to start of Operation Telic, the British designation for the US designated Operation Iraqi Freedom.
+The base was rapidly expanded in early 2003 to base the Joint Helicopter Command assets prior to the start of Operation Telic, the British designation for the US-designated Operation Iraqi Freedom.

 During the war, the RAF amalgamated five Tornado GR4 Squadrons based at AAS to form the Ali Al Salem Combat Air Wing, commanded by Wing Commander Paddy Teakle OBE (OC 31 Squadron).
 He was awarded the DSO for his leadership.

 The RAF had relocated to Al Udeid Air Base, Qatar by 2004, though some elements remained through 2008, and it serves as a backup and emergency strip for RAF operations.

 Infrastructure and facilities

 The airport resides at an elevation of 472 ft above mean sea level.
 It has two asphalt/concrete runways: 12R/30L measuring 2989 × 45 m and 12L/30R measuring 2989 × 40 m.